 Construction and maintenance costs are lower than with traditional storm water management systems.
 Bioswales have less piping and do not need weekly mowing.
 Instead, they can be inspected and cleaned biannually.

 The plan calls for parking lots to cover about the same amount of land as they do now but there will be larger spaces.
-Because the number of planned parking spaces is less than required by the town, SMMA has filed for a variance with the Zoning Board of Appeals.

 Traffic islands with curbs might make plowing more expensive, said Oscar Hills, the district's director of buildings and grounds.
 "We're changing the whole game plan on what we do and the cost of snow removal," he said.